easy-spider/easyspider-site-douban/README.md

 ## What Is Available
 - Crawl all kinds of movie info, like rankings, names, introductions, stars, comments, descriptions and so on
 - Spider for Douban Top 250 movies
+- Spider for movie search results
 - Pipeline to store resources into mongodb
-- Use user_agent middleware to change user_agent dynamically
+- Use user_agent middleware to change useragent dynamically
-- Design the argument interface
+- Design the argument interface for scrapyd
-- Apply Selenium to deal with JS elements
+- Use Selenium to deal with JS elements
-- Spider for movie search results
-- Apply custom_setting to different spiders
+- Use custom_setting to different spiders

 ## TODO
+- Spider for novel search results
+- Spider for music search results
 - Support local log storage
 - Fix bugs in Spider for movie search results
 - Extract template from this first Scrapy script